A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Some results from Class field theory

 \subsection{The Gras Theorem}

 In this part, we present two variants of the Gras theorem, which originated in work by Gras and Munnier \cite{GrasMunnier1998}.
-Since then the theory has grown, and several variants and very general theorems in that direction are known.
+Since then the theory has grown, and several variants and general theorems in that direction are known.
 Most of them are summarized in \cite{Gras2003}*{Chapter V §2}.
-The technique is based on the construction of so-called \textit{governing fields}, which capture information about classes of extensions of a given field.
-In this case, we are interested in the existence of extensions of degree $p$ ramified and split at certain sets of places.
+The technique is based on the construction of so-called \emph{governing fields}, which capture information about classes of extensions of a given field.
+In this case, we are interested in the existence of extensions of prime degree with prescribed ramification and splitting behavior.